faithvoid/Unshittifier/README.md

 # unshittifier
 A Firefox extension that blocks social media websites subject to enshittification (ie; Meta, X, TikTok) and redirects the user to unshittified equivalents.
 Don't put up with user-hostile websites or give them your ad revenue!

+This extension uses 3 redirect modes, "Full", which redirects any given enshittified link to a full unshittified equivalent (ie; YouTube to Indivious), "Basic", which redirects you to an unshittified equivalent of the website (ie; Twitter to Bluesky), and "Blocked", which fully blocks a page and displays a redirect message.

 ![icon](icon.png)

 # Current Redirects